hexian000/neosocksd/API.md

 1. If `module` is not specified, replace the active ruleset.
 2. If `module` is specified, replace the named Lua module.
-3. If the `_G.module` refers to the named module, update it.
+3. If the updated module returns a table, it is installed as `_G[modname]` in addition to being reloaded in `package.loaded`.

 ### /ruleset/gc